mvineetmenon/ImageResizer/README.md

 By default, the module when invoked directly by python interpreter, takes the filename and the ratio, in order as command line argument.
 ### API Example ###
+As a part of another python script--

     im = ImageResizer("/usr/local/vineet/Picture/lena.jpg")
     im.resizeImage(1280.0/800.0)

+As a standalone script --

     ImageResizer.py ~/lena.jpg 1280.0/800.0

+As a batch for images in a directory --

+	for f in ~/images/*.jpg
+	do
+	    python src/ResizeWallpaper.py $f 1.6
+	done

 Example
 -------